influxdata/influxdb/docs/design.md

 1. Use parameters to move query time range.
 1. Allow different types of response protocols (http GET, websocket, etc.).

-It provides two endpoints:

 - **`/proxy`:** used to send queries directly to the Influx backend.
 They should be most useful for the data explorer or other ad hoc query functionality.
-- **`/queries`:** Permanent resource that can repeatedly return results.
-Queries are specified using a JSON representation.
-The server constructs the raw influxql query from the representation.

 ##### `/proxy` Queries